DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 He spread both of his hands and looked up.
 He used his hands as if to replace the no longer moving wings.

-[Everything except me.
+[Everyone except me.
-First I ought burn down all foreign gods who pollute the earth.]
+First I ought burn down all corrupted foreign gods who walk the ground.]

 It was the declaration of war.
 It was the announcement of complete [genocide] of all foreign gods from the fallen angel Alfreyja.